DFRobot/DFRobot_STS3X/python/raspberrypi/README.md

     '''
        @brief Get and save all the current status of sensor
-       @n Every once in a while, you need to call the interface before using other api to get the current status of the sensor
+       @n Every once in a while, you need to call the interface before using other API to get the current status of the sensor
     '''
     def get_sensor_status(self)

     '''
        @brief Get checksum status
-       @return true: Writing checksum succeeds
+       @return true: checksum of last write transfer is correct
-       @n      false: Writing checksum error
+       @n      false: checksum of last write transfer failed
     '''
     def check_sum_status(self)

     '''
        @brief Get command status
-       @return true: The last command is implemented successfully.
+       @return true: The last command is executed successfully.
-       @n      false: The last command is unhandled.
+       @n      false: The last command is not processed.
     '''
     def command_status(self)

     '''
        @brief Detect whether the system is reset
-       @return true: The reset is not detected since the command to clear status register is sent.
+       @return true: no reset detected since last 'clear status register' command.
-       @n      false: The reset is detected (hard and soft reset command or supply failed)
+       @n      false: reset detected (hard and soft reset command or supply failed)
     '''
     def system_reset_detected(self)